We offer 15+ vaccines, including:

-Hepatitis B is a serious, potentially fatal liver disease, but there is a vaccine that can prevent it in most people.
+Hepatitis B is a serious, potentially fatal liver disease, but a vaccine can prevent it in most people.
 You can become infected by directly touching blood and body fluids from others who have the virus.

 The vaccine can help protect against infection from the hepatitis B virus, which can be transmitted through activities that involve skin puncture or contact with blood or body fluids of an infected person.
 Many people don’t know they are infected with the virus because they don’t look or feel sick; however, they can still spread the virus to others.